 - Criticism - Criticism of products, ideas, political parties, or organizations is allowed on Neocities.
 In addition, use of copyrighted material for the purposes of criticism is in most cases considered Fair Use.
 We will also not remove sites due to false allegations of trademark infringement.
 Having posession of a trademark does not prevent a user from criticizing your organization, it only prevents them from attempting to operate a business under your name.

 Baseless legal threats are not welcome at Neocities, and will be considered an attack on our protections under the law that all online service providers have a strong interest in defending.
-As per our Open Company principles, we reserve the right to publish and expose any and all legal threats made against Neocities.
+We reserve the right to publish and expose any and all legal threats made against Neocities.
 Baseless legal threats will be considered an attempt to harm Neocities by abusing the legal system, and we will respond accordingly.
 We will additionally invite other major social networks and service providers to join us in defending against baseless legal claims if we conclude it is in their best interests.
 Think very carefully before sending Neocities legal threats.

 It is strongly recommended that you consider the consequences of sending us legal threats or filing a lawsuit against Neocities before doing so.
 We are intimately familiar with our rights under the law, we have access to legal representation, and we can afford it.
 You will very likely lose your (embarassing and public) court case, and you will very likely be required to compensate us for legal fees.